Kapendev/parin/README.md

 7. Save the changes.

 The web build script provides the `itch` flag to automate the first two steps.
-It currently only works on Linux and macOS.
+It currently only works on Linux and maybe macOS.
 Contributions to add Windows support are welcome.

 ### How can I build without DUB?